nashville-software-school/server-side-dotnet-curriculum/book-1-foundations/chapters/concepts-self-assessment.md

 ## Instructions

 ### Create the Project

-a.
-Open your preferred Integrated Development Environment (IDE) for C# development.
-b.
-Create a new console application project named "BrassAndPoem."
+1. Create a new console application project named `BrassAndPoem` using the dotnet CLI.

 ## Define the ProductType Class
 a.
 Create a new file named ProductType.cs.